ibnehussain/az204-ecommerce/README.md

 This repository contains a progressive e-commerce application that demonstrates integrating various Azure services step by step.
 Each branch represents a working version of the application with new Azure services added incrementally.

+> Quick update: branch `02-functions` — local edit on 2025-10-29 to add documentation and CI/CD workflow updates.

 ## 🎯 Course Overview

 This hands-on course teaches Azure development through a real-world e-commerce application.
 Starting with a simple web app, we progressively add Azure services to build a complete, production-ready solution.